-It is important to recognize that a positive allergy skin or blood test shows sensitization but does not always indicate a proven clinical allergy.
+It is important to recognize that a positive allergy skin or blood test shows sensitization but does not always indicate a proven clinical allergy or atopic dermatitis.
 So be sure to get a careful evaluation from an allergy specialist before making changes to your diet or your home environment.

-Two other viruses that can cause problems for atopic patients are Molloscum contagiosum and Vaccinia.
+Two other viruses that can cause problems for eczema patients are Molloscum contagiosum and Vaccinia.
 This last virus may cause severe skin reactions (eczema vaccinatum) in individuals with active, but even past histories of, atopic dermatitis after immunization against smallpox with vaccinia.
 The vaccine contains a live virus, and because atopic patients often have breaks in the skin barrier because of the rash, as well as a defective immune response within the skin, that virus can spread easily throughout the skin and into the body.
-The infection can be severe even in patients whose atopic dermatitis has been in remission.
+The infection can be severe even in patients whose eczema has been in remission.
 For this reason, people with atopic dermatitis should consult with their doctor before getting the smallpox vaccine.

 Atopic dermatitis is a highly individual disease.
-Some patients are sensitive to many triggers; others react to only one.
+Some patients are sensitive to many eczema triggers; others react to only one.
 It is important for patients to work closely with their healthcare providers to identify their own particular triggers.